jd-gray/tiptap-converter-service/README.md

 # Tiptap Converter Service

 A serverless microservice that converts HTML content into Tiptap JSON format.
-Built with Node.js and TypeScript, this service leverages Tiptap's core libraries and custom extensions to generate a JSON structure compatible with the Tiptap editor.
+Built with Node.js and TypeScript, this service leverages Tiptap's core libraries to generate a JSON structure compatible with the Tiptap editor.
 It is designed to run as a Google Cloud Function and can be integrated with other systems via HTTP requests.

 ## Features

 - **HTML to Tiptap JSON Conversion:** Transforms HTML strings into a structured Tiptap JSON document.
 - **TypeScript & Node.js:** Provides strong type-checking and maintainability.
+- **jsdom Integration:** Emulates a minimal DOM environment so that Tiptap functions properly in a Node.js environment.
 - **Serverless Ready:** Easily deployable as a Google Cloud Function.
 - **Local Development:** Supports local testing using the Functions Framework.